 My Photography

-I am a geologist by profession and still actively employed within the oil industry.
-Photography though, has been a hobby of mine for many years, which has always been there, loitering in the background to some degree.
-My levels of enthusiasm for the hobby have waxed and waned through time, and my abilities with film and slide did not really progress beyond the keen amateur snapper.
-Herald the emergence of the digital photography age, which has not only thoroughly rekindled my interest in the photographic genre, but has opened up opportunities to further my creative skills and juices to the point that I have now become quite passionate about my photography.
+I have held an interest in photography since my university days, but have made my career as professional geologist within the oil industry.
+My pursuit of photography has tendered to loiter in the background to some degree, and my enthusiasm has waxed and waned through time.
+My abilities early on, shooting film and slide did not really progress beyond the keen amateur snapper, documenting my travels around the globe.
+However, the emergence of the digital photography age thoroughly rekindled my interest in the photographic genre and has opened up opportunities to further my creative skills to the point that I have now become quite passionate about my photography.
 Long may it continue.

 The Joys of Landscape